 UNDER $50

 Oil Extractor – Easily change the oil without electricity or a huge mess.
-Plastic ones available from West Marine.
+Plastic ones are available from West Marine.

 Fishing Rod Holder – Make sure they are all stainless.
 We bought cheap ones for a previous boat and the clamps corroded.